-No. Employees are not permitted to undertake ANY work (whether from home or otherwise) for or on behalf of the employer, or any associated or linked organisation, during furlough.
+Until 1 July – no. Employees are not permitted to undertake ANY work (whether from home or otherwise) for or on behalf of the employer, or any associated or linked organisation, during furlough.
 This includes providing services or generating revenue for the employer or any associated or linked organisation.
 Any tasks undertaken by an employee for the benefit of the business are likely to be considered work.
 As such, any tasks performed by an employee, however minor and ad-hoc, may mean that the employee is not suitable for furlough leave and the employer may be unable to claim the reimbursement in respect of them.
 We recommend that employees are specifically instructed that they should not perform any work and it is also recommended that systems access is suspended so that they are not checking or responding to work related emails, or doing anything that could be regarded as work.

 The HMRC guidance updated on 30 April 2020 expressly states that employees who are union or non-union representatives can undertake duties and activities for the purpose of individual or collective representation of other employees or worker during furlough.
 However, in doing so, they must not provide services to or generate revenue for or on behalf of the employer or any linked or associated organisations.